Session

 Applies To

-In the following example, the Unlock method releases the locked object so that the next client can increment NumVisits.
+the locked object so that the next client can increment NumVisits.

 VBScript